GEOS-DEV/GEOS/.github/ISSUE_TEMPLATE/documentation-request.md

 ---
 name: Documentation request
 about: Requests to improve on existing documentation
-title: ''
+title: '[Documentation] Your Title'
-labels: 'type: documentation', 'new'
+labels: new, 'type: documentation'
 assignees: ''

 ---

 **What needs to be documented?**
+A clear and concise description of what needs to be documented.

+**What sort of documentation would help?**
+UserGuide, DeveloperGuide, Doxygen, etc.

 **What are the deficiencies of the existing documentation?**
-UserGuide, DeveloperGuide, Doxygen, etc.

-**What sort of documentation would help?**
+Can existing docs be improved, or is new documentation required.

 **Additional notes or context**